Going on a West Virginia road trip? In this guide we’re sharing a West Virginia road trip itinerary, plus where to stay, when to visit, and more!

 There are two main areas we would suggest staying while on your West Virginia road trip to limit how often you have to move accommodations: Canaan Valley (Davis & Thomas) and the New River Gorge (Fayetteville).

-From lodges to campgrounds to Airbnbs, there are quite a few options when it comes to where to stay in Canaan Valley.
+From lodges to campgrounds to vacation rentals, there are quite a few options when it comes to where to stay in Canaan Valley.
 Here is a list of some of the best places to check out for your visit!

 Want the comforts of a home, but tucked into nature?
 The cabins at Blackwater Falls, as well as the neighboring Canaan Valley Resort, offer a mix of cabin types and amenities to choose from!